chetansinghsajwan/notes/http/field.md

 HTTP does not place a predefined limit on the length of each field line, field value, or on the length of a header or trailer section as a whole

 A server that receives a request header field line, field value, or set of fields larger than it wishes to process must respond with an appropriate [4xx (Client Error)](/http/status/4xx) status code.
 Ignoring such header fields would increase the server's vulnerability to [request smuggling attacks](/http/security/request-smuggling-attack).

-Fields that only anticipate a single member as the field value are referred to as singleton fields.

-Fields that allow multiple members as the field value are referred to as list-based fields.

 ## References